wwang010/R-offline-installation/README.md

 # R-offline-installation
-## R script to install packages (with dependency) from a local folder  https://github.com/wwang010/R-offline-installation
+## This repo contains the R script to install packages (with dependency) from a local folder  (https://github.com/wwang010/R-offline-installation)
+## By wwang010, May 2022

 ### 1. Download all R package zip files into a local folder.
 ### 2. Set folder paths in "install_offline.R".